hrushikesh-git/Corona-tracker-India/README.md

 # Corona-tracker-India
-Easy Website for corona tracking using just front-end technologies The website is all device friendly and the simplest in it's way Just 4 Easy Steps to follow
+Easy Website for corona tracking using just front-end technologies The website is all device friendly and the simplest in it's way.
+Just 4 Easy Steps to follow
 Step-1
   Created a basic skeleton in html and make a raw site